pizzajsdev/dragswag/README.md

 })
 ```

 Note: Offset is calculated once when the drag interaction starts.
-It’s the distance between the cursor position and the
+It's the distance between the cursor position and the
 top-left corner of the dragging component.
-If not specified, it’s computed so that the component’s position matches its
+If not specified, it's computed so that the component's position matches its
 rendered position before the drag.

 ### Callbacks